Coping with Dementia

 Read on to alleviate your concerns, get your questions answered and find comfort in addressing the physical and emotional impact of the condition your relative is living with.

-Do you feel that a live-in care package or our visiting care service would help you cope with the onset of Dementia in your friend or family member?
-At Independent People Homecare, find live in care and visiting care options.
+Do you feel that a live-in carer would help you cope with the onset of Dementia in your friend or family member?
+At Ivy Palmer we can help support you to find good live in carers and open your options.

 How To Care for Someone With Dementia